Everything You Need to Know About the Product Owner Role in Scrum

 Roles and responsibilities of the product owner

 Depending on the demand for a certain project, a product owner may have to wear many hats at once.
-Apart from being responsible for creating and prioritizing the product backlog, Scrum product owners can act as a business analyst, a project manager, a negotiator, and even as a product developer when the situation demands it.
+Apart from being responsible for creating and prioritizing the product backlog items, Scrum product owners can act as a business analyst, a product manager, a negotiator, and even as a product developer when the situation demands it.

 We have compiled a list of some common roles and responsibilities of Scrum product owners in the following sections.